 DANGERPinball games can be tough enough on their own.
 For most casual players, the pinball experience can be summed up as: Launch ball, watch it bounce off some bumpers and flippers, and make a beeline for the drain or the inescapable outlanes, all in the span of about 20 to 30 seconds; repeat two more times.
 If you're lucky, you might trigger a jackpot or special mode, but that joy will probably be short-lived thanks to drainages that seem to be beyond the player's control.
 As a result, non-enthusiasts may just walk away dismissing pinball as a scam to shake money out of customers' wallets under the false pretense of providing a fun experience.
 There is a technique called nudging—slapping and shaking the cabinet in order to influence the ball's movement—that can give you more control over the game beyond just activating the flippers, but it requires a good understanding of how much force you need to knock the ball and how much and how many times you can hit the table before it gives you a "TILT" penalty and kills your current ball and whatever end-of-ball bonuses you would've gotten otherwise.
 (Note that unlike Smart Bombs in video games, you don't get any sort of in-game indicator of how many more "tilt warnings" before the game decides to just wipe your currentt ball.)
 Not only is nudging (without triggering a TILT) a legal move in many pinball competitions, but many games encourage it; in any other genre of arcade games, hitting the machine—especially if it's a redemption game—will create scared looks from other customers at best and get you kicked out of the establishment at worst.
 Some games are even more difficult by design, some games are difficult due to operator settings and table configurations, and some are difficult if you aren't really good at them.
-Inclining a table by one extra degree or moving an outlane post two millimeters can be enough to turn a reasonable game into a beast.
+Inclining a table by half a degree or moving an outlane post two millimeters can be enough to turn a reasonable game into a beast.
 Specific examples follow: